Tikubonn/goot.el/README.md

 there are little faster than other macros in goot.el. but, there has more limitation.

+1. there macros cannot use the some operators. some operators should return a nil if condition was failed. for example, the condition operator of `or` is cannot use to there macros. because `or` operator cannot promise that return a nil if condition was failed.

 * `(goot-forevermad &rest body)`
     * same as `goot-forever`